jeromepierrot/ventalis-back/README.md

 This project is the back-end part of Ventalis project.
 Based on microservice architecture, the back-end is composed with multi-Java/Spring "mini-projects" (that is called "module" below).

     For the time being, each module is a simple RESTful API with its own database.
+Except 'mmail' which will be simple mail server (REST API + SMTP server).
     Each Front-end service (Website, Desktop app and Mobile app) can directly access to them one by one using different URLs.
+    Also note that only 'mproducts' and 'msecurity' services are available.

 But later, it will be completed by some additional full micro-service architecture parts (ie: gateway based on Feign REST API, Gateway, Configurer, reverse-proxy servers, etc...) so that only one API (one URL) will "serve" the different front-end's requests.